openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/connection-security.md

 Connections to a specific services available on a Ziti network are authorized by a service session security token obtained from the controller's Edge Client API.
-A session security token is used via the `edge` connection with an Edge Router, request dial (connect) or bind (host) a service.
-During service dial/bind, an Edge Router will validate the security token provided and facilitate the exchange of public keys between the client and host.
+A session security token is used via the `edge` connection with an Edge Router to dial (connect) or bind (host) a service.
+During service dial/bind, the Edge Router will validate the security token provided and facilitate the exchange of public keys between the client and host.

 The `edge` connection is multiplexed, meaning it carries multiple streams of data.
 These streams are the individual `service` connections.
-Each stream is end-to-end encrypted per service per connection.
+Each stream is end-to-end encrypted per connection.